amdouni-mohamed-ali/spring-boot-batch-examples/scheduler-example/readme.md

 The job is running each 5 seconds.

-We are the cron syntax to schedule the job :
+We are using the cron syntax to schedule the job :

 * @Scheduled(cron = "*/5 * * * * *")

 Here is some explanations :

-cron is represented by six fields :

-second, minute, hour, day of month, month, day(s) of week
+cron is represented by six fields : second, minute, hour, day of month, month, day(s) of week

-- \* : every time unit. * in the <minute> field minute means “for every minute”.
+- \* : every time unit. * in the `minute` field minute means “for every minute”.
 - */X : every X time unit.
 - X/Y : it is used to specify the incremental values.
-For example, a “5/15” in the <minute> field, means at “5, 20, 35 and 50 minutes of an hour”
+For example, a “5/15” in the `minute` field, means at “5, 20, 35 and 50 minutes of an hour”
 - \- : (range) it is used to determine the value range.
-For example, “10-11” in <hour> field means “10th and 11th hours”
+For example, “10-11” in `hour` field means “10th and 11th hours”
 - , : (values) it is used to specify multiple values.
-For example, “MON, WED, FRI” in <day-of-week> field means on the days “Monday, Wednesday, and Friday”
+For example, “MON, WED, FRI” in `day-of-week` field means on the days “Monday, Wednesday, and Friday”
 - ? : any value , not specific.
-It is utilized in the <day-of-month> and <day-of-week> fields to denote the arbitrary value – neglect the field value.
-For example, if we want to fire a script at “5th of every month” irrespective of what the day of the week falls on that date, then we specify a “?” in the <day-of-week> field.
+It is utilized in the `day-of-month` and `day-of-week` fields to denote the arbitrary value – neglect the field value.
+For example, if we want to fire a script at “5th of every month” irrespective of what the day of the week falls on that date, then we specify a “?” in the `day-of-week` field.

 And examples :